Uterine Cancer

 Removal of the uterus (hysterectomy) is essential to treat endometrial cancer.
 This won't interfere with sexual activity, but the operation leads to infertility and can't be reversed.
 Only after the uterus, fallopian tubes, and ovaries have been removed can doctors judge the extent of the cancer.
 If the cancer hasn't invaded deep into the wall of the uterus (early stage) and isn't an aggressive type (low grade), additional treatment may not be necessary.

 In more widespread cancer, radiation, chemotherapy, or both may be offered instead of (or after) surgery.
-Women with tumours that have invaded further into the wall of the uterus or who have a higher grade cancer may require a course of pelvic radiation, chemotherapy, or both to kill the remaining cancer cells.
-Some women have been successfully treated using radiation alone after deciding against hysterectomy.
+People with tumours that have invaded further into the wall of the uterus or who have a higher-grade cancer may require a course of pelvic radiation, chemotherapy, or both to kill the remaining cancer cells.
+Some people have been successfully treated using radiation alone after deciding against hysterectomy.
 However, most experts agree that keeping the uterus intact reduces the chances of successful treatment if there is no evidence of disease outside of the uterus at the time of diagnosis.

 Pelvic radiation treatment can have side effects, including nausea, abdominal pain, and fatigue.
 Another common side effect of radiation of the pelvis is narrowing of the vagina (stenosis).
 This may make sexual intercourse difficult or painful.
 This may require regular stretching of the vagina with a vaginal dilator to allow for sexual activity, which can be done at home.